marcogonzalo/devengo/README.md

   - As the service has not started, there are no consequences, but the timetable must be updated to reflect the correct accrual.
 - A person temporarily pauses the service:
   - The invoice must accrue from the beginning of the service until the last moment the person was active.
-  - When the person resumes the service, the remaining amount (and, possibly, a re-enrollment fee) will be applied following the same basis in the new course period.
+  - When the person resumes the service, the remaining amount (and, possibly, a re-enrollment fee) will be applied on the same basis in the new course period.
   - Any additional charges must be accrued in the new service period.
+- A client ID from the invoice account doesn't match the CRM.
+  - Provide a view with all the mismatches to offer an alternative ID in CRM to locate the client.

 ### Example
 - Student: